DevExpress-Examples/reporting-react-integrate-end-user-designer/Readme.md

 This example incorporates the Web Report Designer into a client-side app built with React.
 The example consists of two parts:

 - The [ServerSideApp](ServerSideApp) folder contains the backend project.
-The project is an ASP.NET Core application that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.
+The project is an ASP.NET Core application that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements custom web report storage.

 - The [react-report-designer](react-report-designer) folder contains the client application built with React.